bfgfsbdfget/markdown-site/public/raw/markdown-with-code-examples.md

 # Writing Markdown with Code Examples

-This post demonstrates how to write markdown content with code blocks, tables, and formatting.
-Use it as a reference when creating your own posts.
+This post is the complete reference for all markdown syntax used in this framework.
+It includes copy-paste examples for code blocks, tables, lists, links, images, collapsible sections, and all formatting options.

+**Use this post as your reference** when writing blog posts or pages.
+All examples are ready to copy and paste directly into your markdown files.

 ## Frontmatter